Virtual homology of limit groups and profinite rigidity of direct products: Preliminaries

 \subsection{$L^2$ Betti numbers}

 We write $\b(G)$ to denote the first $L^2$-Betti number of a group.
 We will not require much familiarity with its exact definition.
 Here we recall some of its basic properties that will become useful later.
-The reader is referred to the book of W. Lück \cite{Luc02} for a more thorough treatment of this topic.
+The reader is referred to Lück's book \cite{Luc02} for a more thorough treatment of this topic.
 We begin by stating a particular instance of Lück's pioneering result on the approximation of $L^2$-Betti numbers by usual Betti numbers \cite{Luc94}.

 \begin{thm} Let $G$ be a group of type $\FP_2(\Q)$ and let $G=N_1>N_2>\dots >N_m>\dots $ be a sequence of finite-index normal subgroups with $\bigcap_m N_m=1$.
 Then

 \end{thm}